 This lecture and laboratory course examines basic principles of general and organic chemistry.
 Topics include nature of matter, measurement, dimensional analysis, atomic structure, bonding, properties of gases, liquids, solids, and solutions, chemical reactions, acids and bases, hydrocarbons, functional groups, radiochemistry, and nomenclature.
 Knowledge of arithmetic and basic algebra is essential.

-Prerequisite: Prerequisites: MATH095 (C or better) or Math Placement Test score of 5
+Prerequisite: Prerequisites: MATH095 (C or better) or Math Placement Test score of 5 or higher

 In this lecture and laboratory course the chemical principles covered in a qualitative manner in Chemistry A (CHEM101) are reviewed quantitatively.
 The study of important topics in Organic and Biological Chemistry is enhanced.
 Polymer Chemistry and Industrial Syntheses are introduced.